What is Erasmus+?

 Key Action 3 is about policy reform.

 At SNMCI, we have been part of the Erasmus system for at least 10 years.
-Many of our teachers have travelled abroad and we have welcomed many teachers on lecturing visits.
-Our students have travelled to Denmark, Belgium, the Netherlands and Turkey, and to date we have welcomed students on study visits from Belgium, Bulgaria, Denmark, France, Germany, Hungary and Turkey.
+Many of our teachers have traveled abroad and we have welcomed many teachers on lecturing visits.
+Our students have traveled to Denmark, Belgium, Italy, Israel, the Netherlands and Turkey, and to date we have welcomed students on study visits from Belgium, Bulgaria, Denmark, France, Germany, Hungary, Croatia and Turkey.

 SNMCI students going away: